pateketrueke/pateketrueke.github.io/src/pages/cv.md

 > SkypeID: pateketrueke <br>
 > LinkedIn: [linkedin.com/pateketrueke](linkedin.com/pateketrueke)

-### General skills, no-buzzwords
+### General purpose skills, no-buzzwords

 I feel confident about:

 - HTML5, CSS3 and ES6 from the ground up.

-  > I power up my daily job leveraging modern tooling from NodeJS.
+  > I power up my daily job leveraging modern NodeJS tooling
-  > From edgy Javascript bundlers to legacy task runners.
+  > &mdash; from edgy Javascript bundlers to legacy task runners.

 - PHP, Ruby and Groovy without doubt.

   > It rhymes, you know.
 All good songs are enough good if they make you shake your booty!

+- CLI oriented, Bash for the hard-work, Fish for productivity.

+  > I use the terminal a lot, if I can do anything faster on the terminal I'll do
+  > &mdash; i.e. for managing my SSH connections I just built [SSHi](https://www.npmjs.com/package/sshi).

 I've been there: